ferreira-tb/tauri-store/docs/src/pinia/persisting-state.md

   tauri: {
     saveOnChange: true,

-    // You can also debounce or throttle the when saving.
+    // You can also debounce or throttle when saving.
     // This is optional.
 The default behavior is to save immediately.
     saveStrategy: 'debounce',
     saveInterval: 1000,